 As an organisation the Council recognises that we must accept some risk to achieve our objectives.
 These are considered as opportunities.
 The Council's approach to risk is to ensure a culture of being informed and risk aware.
 The Council may have to accept major or catastrophic risks, which cannot be reduced or eliminated (and therefore these risks would have to be managed within the Council's risk appetite).
-However, by ensuring the Risk Management Framework and InPhase User Guides (the Council's performance and risk management system) are followed and risks are reviewed monthly, the Council will have good corporate oversight of such risks.
+However, by ensuring the Risk Management Framework, internal procedure and use of the Council's performance and risk management system (InPhase) are followed and risks are reviewed monthly, the Council will have good corporate oversight of such risks.

-4. Roles and Responsibilities
+6.0 Roles and Responsibilities